kromenak/gengine/README.md

 - stb
 - zlib

-All library files are included in the repo, so no software need be installed before running the game.
+All library files are included in the repo, so no software need be installed before building and running.
+To support a new platform, the library files for that platform must be built and added to the appropriate `Libraries` subdirectory.

+### CMake
+Most of the CMake files probably don't need to change to support a new platform, but there are some platform-specific bits in there.
+To support a new platform, the CMake file likely needs to be modified.

+### Platform-Specific Code
+A lot of platform-specific code is taken care of by SDL.
+That being said, because the engine relies on SDL, you can only build and run on a platform that is supported by SDL!

+There are also some platform-specific File and System functions that may need to be implemented for a new platform.
+This includes functionality for loading files from the disk, retrieving the computer name, etc.

 ## Running Tests

-This project uses [Catch](https://github.com/catchorg/Catch2) for unit tests.
+This project uses [Catch2](https://github.com/catchorg/Catch2) for unit tests.

-The Xcode project contains a build target called **GEngine-Tests**.
-Simply build and run this target to run all defined unit tests.
+After generating build files with CMake, simply run the `tests` target to run tests.
-Tests are not yet implemented in Visual Studio.

 ## Built With

 * [SDL](https://www.libsdl.org/) - My training wheels for cross-platform OS polling, rendering, and input
+* [ffmpeg](https://ffmpeg.org/) - Provides AVI and Bink video support.
+Without this library, I have no idea how I'd ever get video playback working
 * [fmod](https://www.fmod.com/) - Made SFX and music way easier than I thought possible
 * [zlib](https://www.zlib.net/) - For GK3 asset decompression
 * [minilzo](http://www.oberhumer.com/opensource/lzo/) - Also for GK3 asset decompression
 * [stb](https://github.com/nothings/stb) - Handy public domain utilities; I'm currently using the image resize algorithms

 ## Contributing
 G-Engine is kind of a pet project of mine, and I'm using it primarily as a learning tool.
 As such, I am not actively looking for contributions.

-That being said, if you are interested in contributing, shoot me an email and we can discuss!
+If you are interested in contributing, you can submit a pull request.
+However, I request that you do not make pull requests that massively refactor or change how things are implemented.
+Shoot me an email or open an issue so we can discuss/debate such changes beforehand.

 ## Authors

 * **Clark Kromenaker** - [website](http://clarkkromenaker.com/) - kromenak@gmail.com

 ## License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments